 Students are expected to participate in the evaluation of courses and faculty for the purposes of improving performance.
 Each semester students are provided with the opportunity to submit anonymous evaluations.
-These evaluation forms are provided each semester by the SON and/or CSU.
+These evaluation forms are provided each semester by the COH SON and/or CSU.
 Students will be notified when these evaluations are available.
-Viewing of final grades will be delayed unless evaluations are completed in a timely manner.